typehero/typehero/challenges/index-signatures/prompt.md

 ## Solving This Challenge

 Take a look at the tests.
-You'll see some
+You'll see some objects.
+Try to make types (using index signatures) that match those objects.